Video Processing Checklists

 Captions

-- Ensure the font is readable (we suggest white).
+- Ensure the font is readable.

-- Do not include curse words.
+- Exclude any curse words.

 Main Content

-- Cut moments that do not belong, such as when people say, "This is my first time speaking...," "I'm nervous...," "I'm scared...," or "I haven't talked into a microphone before..."
+- Remove low authority moments such as when people say, "This is my first time speaking...," "I'm nervous...," "I'm scared...," or "I haven't talked into a microphone before..."

 Outro